2019 Cotabato earthquakes: October 31

-A hotel in Kidapawan City collapsed following the earthquake; fortunately, according National Disaster Risk Reduction and Management Council (NDRRMC), no one was inside in the building when the earthquake struck.
+A hotel in Kidapawan City collapsed following the earthquake; according to the National Disaster Risk Reduction and Management Council (NDRRMC), no one was inside when the earthquake struck.
 The Davao City government suspended the classes on all levels.
-Affected residents in Makilala, Cotabato have begged on the highway for basic needs such as rice and tents.
-According to the NDRRMC, about 30,000 families or 150,000 individuals affected by the earthquake.
+Affected residents in Makilala, Cotabato were seen begging on the highway for basic needs such as rice and tents.
+According to the NDRRMC, about 30,000 families or 150,000 individuals were affected by the earthquake.